rockyy/Apotek/README.md

 # Apotek

 The task is divided into bullet points
 - Build a list with prescriptions.
-The list should get the data from the attached json file.
+The list should get the data from the attached [JSON](https://github.com/rockyy/Apotek/blob/main/src/assets/prescriptions.json) file.
 - Every row should be reusable and contain the articles `productName` and `preamble`
 - Every row that is not in stock should have a red background
 - The row should be pressable and take you to a detailed View